-The Commission issued, under cover of a February 13, 2008 letter, a Request for Proposal (RFP) in CASE 08-M-0152 - Comprehensive Management Audit of Consolidated Edison Company of New York, Inc. This RFP seeks an independent consultant to perform a comprehensive management audit of Consolidated Edison Company of New York, Inc. (CECONY).
+The Commission issued, under cover of a July 16, 2008 letter, a Request for Proposal (RFP) in CASE 08-E-0827 - Management Audit of National Grid.
+This RFP seeks an independent consultant to perform a comprehensive management audit of certain elements of the electric operations of the utility.
 This proposal from The Liberty Consulting Group (Liberty) responds to the RFP seeking a consultant to perform this audit.
 The audit will be conducted under the provisions of Public Service Law, Section 66(19).
 The statute allows the commission to provide for management and operations audits of combination gas and electric companies at least once every five years.
 The statute intends that such audits examine reliability and efficiency of operations in areas that include but are not necessarily limited to construction program planning.
-The Commission will select the auditor, the Department of Public Service Staff (Staff) will manage the work, and CECONY will pay for the audit's costs.
+The Commission will select the auditor, the Department of Public Service Staff (Staff) will manage the work, and National Grid will pay for the audit's costs.

 The Commission historically conducted one of the country's earliest, most comprehensive, and largest utility management audit programs, in major part through the retention of outside consultants.
-Liberty has been favored with the opportunity in the past to conduct a number of audits for the Commission.
-Then, for many years, the Commission conducted audits primarily through the use of Staff, supplemented on occasion through the use of consultants in particularly focused inquiries.
-This RFP appears to represent a resumption of the use of independent consultants to assist the Commission in the performance of this important regulatory oversight function.
-In the years since it has performed management audits of New York utilities, Liberty has become the country's leading source of assistance to utility regulators in the performance of such work, and we are again pleased to offer our services to the Commission.
+Liberty has been favored with the opportunity in the past to conduct a number of audits for the Commission, including the audit currently underway at Consolidated Edison.
+For many years prior to the current Con Ed audit, the Commission conducted audits primarily through the use of Staff, supplemented on occasion through the use of consultants in particularly focused inquiries.
+The Commission has now returned to the use of independent consultants to assist the Commission in the performance of this important regulatory oversight function.
+In the intervening years, Liberty has become the country's leading source of assistance to utility regulators in the performance of such work, and we are again pleased to offer our services to the Commission.